Miami-Dade County Courthouse

-It is still in use as the main civil courthouse of Miami-Dade County.
+It is still in use as the main civil courthouse of Miami-Dade County, though a new courthouse is being built nearby to be completed by 2025.

 History

-When county government was established following the Civil War, public records were so sparse they could be carried in a carpetbag and most probably were.
-Therefore, the courthouse was wherever the county's chief office holder decided to do business.
+When county government was established following the Civil War, public records were sparse.
+Thus, whichever location the county's chief office holder decided to do business was the de facto courthouse.

 In 1890, Dade County's first courthouse stood in the town of Juno, Florida some 10 mi north of West Palm Beach.
-At that time, Dade County covered more territory than it does today, stretching from Bahia Honda Key, in the middle Keys, up to the St. Lucie River, near present-day Port St. Lucie.
+At the time, Dade County covered more territory than it does today, stretching from Bahia Honda Key, in the middle Keys, up to the St. Lucie River, near present-day Port St. Lucie.

 Juno was chosen as the county seat because of its strategic location at the southern terminus of the Jupiter-Juno railroad.
 Juno also held the northern terminus of the boat and connecting stagecoach line to Miami.
 The courthouse remained in Juno (now no longer in existence) until 1899, when it was moved to Miami down the inland waterway on a barge and was placed on the banks of the Miami River, east of the old Miami Avenue bridge.

 The building was a two-story wooden-frame construction, housing offices and jail cells on the ground floor and a courtroom on the second floor.
 It has a Neoclassical design, in 1904 this building was replaced by a new courthouse building situated on Flagler Street (then known as Twelfth Street).
 It was a magnificent building constructed of limestone, having an elegant red-domed top, at the cost of $47,000.
 It was anticipated that this courthouse would serve the city for at least 50 years; however, no one was prepared for the rapid growth Miami experienced during this period, and by 1924, only twenty years later, there was serious talk of the need for a larger courthouse.